YouGottaLoveFrontEnd/challenge-2015/README.md

-## Front End it's all about Code, Design and Behavior.
+## Front End: it's all about Code, Design and Behavior.

 ![frame](/frame.jpg)